 How to carve out management time

-Once you have a decent idea of your manager role requirements, success metrics, behavioral standards, and core skills, step back to see whether your company has carved out sufficient time for your managers to actually do their jobs well.
+Once you have a decent idea of your managers’ role requirements, success metrics, behavioral standards, and core skills, step back to see whether your company has carved out sufficient time for your managers to actually do their jobs well.

-Conduct a time audit.
 Ask at least 20% of your managers to track where their time goes for at least one typical week.
 Be sure to recruit managers from different departments and with different backgrounds.
-Offer a template spreadsheet like the one below to make it easy to mark down different types of activities.
+Offer a time audit template, similar to the one below, to make it easy to record different types of activities.

-Set a time allocation.
 Based on your findings, come up with an approximate amount of time you will set aside for managers to do the manager part of their job.
 Include a 20-30% buffer so there is sufficient elasticity in your system to respond to unexpected emergencies that require an amping up of time.
 Factor in your PTO allotment.

 Be sure to take into account that managers of different roles and scopes of responsibility will likely need different time allotments.
 A manager who supports employees that do quick-to-learn and easy-to-assess work might be successful with 10-20 direct reports while a manager who supports a complex function and also produces their own work might only have capacity for 3-4 people.